avnikhil22/Data-analysis-using-python/README.md

 # Data-analysis-using-python
-This is a basic analysis of a Diabetic dataset to startwith
+Conducted exploratory analysis of a sample dataset of the diabetes population.
+Utilized python packages such as pandas and matplotlib to understand and interpret the data